techfolios/template-old/projects/project-5.md

 The wooden car was just a small sample of his ability.
 Eventually I would spend time in Uncle Lyman's actual studio: the place where he made ukuleles.
 Uncle Lyman builds amazing and world renowned custom ukuleles.
 He calls his business Lymana Ukuleles.
-He would always talk about wanting a website for his business, but could never get one that he was satisfied with (formats such as weebly just weren't ideal).
+He would always talk about wanting a website for his business, but could never get one that he was satisfied with (formats such as Weebly just weren't ideal).
 Since I now knew HTML/CSS, I decided to make him a website the good old fashioned way.

+## PROCESS:
+Interestingly enough, this project began with searching though reddit.
+Uncle Lyman first wanted a logo.
+He wanted something with "an owl and a ukulele."
+I am not much of a drawer, so instead of trying to draw something on my own, I consulted reddit.
+I asked the logo subreddit to create what Uncle Lyman had asked for.
+Eventually a user created something I thought was nice, and Uncle Lyman agreed once I showed him.
+In today's world, oftentimes knowing how to be resourceful online is incredibly useful.

+Now to begin the project of building the actual website, I first began experimenting with HTML and CSS code in the IntelliJ IDE.
+I also used the Semantic UI framework to help make working with the HTML and CSS easier (view my essay on my Semantic UI experience here).
+Eventually, after a lot of trial-and-error, I managed to create something I was satisfied with.